bernardosulzbach/connectivity/README.md

 Each line has a ISO 8601 timestamp (as 20 UTF-8 characters), optionally followed by the HTTP response code.
 If the response code is present, it may be followed by the number of microseconds the request took.

+## Supported platforms

+This program should work on any modern OS and architecture.
+However, it is only tested on Linux (x64).
+Please file an issue if it is not working in your platform.

 ## License

 This program is licensed under the BSD 3-Clause License.
 See the provided LICENSE file for more details.